Michael2MacDonald/Discord-Message-Updater/README.md

-# Discord-Post-Updater
+# Discord-Message-Updater
-A quick tool for updating a post on Discord.
+A quick tool for updating a message sent by a bot on Discord.

 Servers like to have information posts, however due to (reasonable) restrictions by discord, these posts have to be edited by their original author.